How to create a simple DIY stick craft …

 To make this Christmas Tree Stick Craft:

 I followed the tutorial from Fireflies and Mudpies, (the blog whose pin I found on Pinterest).
-I simply used a cinnamon stick in lieu of a regular ‘ol stick.
-Here are a couple tips/tricks I’d suggest after having done this project…
+I simply used a cinnamon stick in lieu of a regular stick.
+Here are a couple of tips/tricks I’d suggest after having done this project…

-1.)
-DO NOT cut your ribbon until EVERYTHING is tied onto your “tree” and positioned the way you like it.
-That’s the easiest way to ensure you get that perfect tree shape.
 And fabric/sewing scissors are a MUST.
 If you use regular scissors, your ribbon will almost definitely fray.
 If you don’t have sewing scissors, then make sure you put some glue or fray check on the ends of your ribbon so it doesn’t fray.

-2.)
-The STIFFER the ribbon, the better.
+2. The STIFFER the ribbon, the better.
 I used grosgrain ribbon, which is pretty stiff, but it still wasn’t stiff enough to stay put where I wanted it to.
 It kept looking limp or falling in a direction I didn’t want it to fall in, so, that leads me to the next tip…

-3.)
-To make your ribbon stiffer so that it behaves how you’d like it to, dampen it with modge podge or watered down white craft glue before you start.
 This makes for a messier project (you’ll want to tie the ribbon on while still a bit wet from the glue), but the ribbons will end up staying put where you want them to be.

 Heather says